Scientific project tutorial

-Right-click the editor background and from the context menu choose Debug 'main'.
+Right-click the editor background and from the context menu choose Debug <project_name>.

-The line with the first breakpoint is blue highlighted.
+The line with the first breakpoint is highlighted.
 It means that the debugger has stopped at the line with the breakpoint, but has not yet executed it.
-If we execute this line (for example, by clicking the button on the stepping toolbar of the Debug tool window), we'll see the graph:
+If we execute this line (for example, by clicking the Step Over on the stepping toolbar of the Debug tool window), we'll see the graph:

 Next, look at the Variables tab of the Debug tool window.
-If you click the View as Array link nearby the
+If you click the View as Array link next to the

-Mind the only row of figures in the Data tab in the SciView - it's explained by the fact that the
+Mind the only column in the table - it's explained by the fact that the

 area array is one-dimensional.